Communication on ERDF performance using

 - Find a synthetic presentation of key achievements for 2014-2020 on this webpage.

-- Check out the detailed achievements open data set with its metadata page (API enabled).
+- Check out the 2014-2020 detailed achievements open data set with its metadata page (API enabled) and the common indicator metadata (definitions), which reflects the guidance and definitions for ERDF common indicators 2014-2020 (revised in 2018).

-- Here is the guidance and definitions for ERDF common indicators 2014-2020.
-Other ESI funds have dedicated guidance and definitions adapted to their focus and purpose.
+- Other ESI funds have dedicated guidance and definitions adapted to their focus and purpose.
 For 2014-2020 see the ESIF Open Data FAQ on achievements

 - In 2018 the Commission published the results of a study on Development of a system of common indicators for ERDF and CF interventions post-2020